 HIV can be passed from a pregnant person to their growing baby during pregnancy.
 This poster brings awareness to the importance of HIV testing, treatment, and prenatal care for the health of pregnant people and their babies.SKU: 7-004

-Rates of syphilis have significantly increased in Saskatchewan in the past few years, with several areas of the province issuing syphilis alerts and outbreak notices.
+Rates of syphilis have significantly increased in Saskatchewan in the past several years, with areas of the province issuing syphilis alerts and outbreak notices.
 Women of reproductive age are of particular concern because of the risk for congenital syphilis (syphilis passed from mother to baby during pregnancy or delivery).
 This poster highlights that syphilis can harm pregnancies and unborn babies, but it is curable.
 Therefore, it is important for pregnant women to be tested and treated if infected.SKU: 7-023

 HIV and Pregnancy – (Woodland Cree Translation)

 This poster states that women living with HIV can have healthy pregnancies and healthy babies.
 This poster was translated to Woodland Cree by the Saskatchewan Indigenous Cultural Centre.SKU: 7-100

 HIV and Pregnancy – (Plains Cree Translation)

 This poster states that women living with HIV can have healthy pregnancies and healthy babies.
 This poster was translated to Plains Cree by the Saskatchewan Indigenous Cultural Centre.SKU: 7-101

 This poster states that women living with HIV can have healthy pregnancies and healthy babies.
 This poster was translated to Dene by the Saskatchewan Indigenous Cultural Centre.SKU: 7-102